wp-plugins/kama-clic-counter/readme.txt

 In Order to upgrade to version 3.0 or higher you need update content shortcodes from [download=<url>] to [download url=<url>].
 Do this with that simple sql query, for it do once this PHP code: <?php global $wpdb; $wpdb->query("UPDATE $wpdb->posts SET post_content=REPLACE(post_content, '[download=', '[download url=')"); ?>

 == Changelog ==

+= 3.2.34 =
+Fix: Some admin css change

 = 3.2.3.3 =
 added: jQuery links become hidden.
 All jQuery affected links have #kcc anchor and onclick attr with countclick url